DDoS meaning: What is DDoS?

 Any of these can be used to prevent access to your servers, while also causing severe operational damages, such as account suspension and massive overage charges.

-Denial of service attacks are launched by individuals, businesses and even nation-states, each with their own particular motivation:
+“DDoSsing” describes the act of carrying out a DDoS attack.
+Denial of service attacks are launched by individuals, businesses and even nation-states, each with their own motivation.

-Hacktivists use DoS attacks as a means to express their criticism of everything from governments and politicians, including “big business” and current events.
-If they disagree with you, your site is going to go down (a.k.a., “tango down”).
+Hacktivists use DoS attacks as a means to express their criticism of everything, from governments and politicians, including “big business”, and current events.
+If hacktivists disagree with you, your site is going to go down (a.k.a., “tango down”).

 Cyber vandals are often referred to as “script kiddies”—for their reliance on premade scripts and tools to cause grief to their fellow Internet citizens.
 These vandals are often bored teenagers looking for an adrenaline rush, or seeking to vent their anger or frustration against an institution (e.g., school) or person they feel has wronged them.
 Some are , of course, just looking for attention and the respect of their peers.

 Alongside premade tools and scripts, cyber vandals will also result to using DDoS-for-hire services (a.k.a., booters or stressers), which can be purchased online for as little as $19 a pop.

 An increasingly popular motivation for DDoS attacks is extortion, meaning a cybercriminal demands money in exchange for stopping (or not carrying out) a crippling DDoS attack.
 Several prominent online software companies—including MeetUp, Bitly, Vimeo, and Basecamp—have been on the receiving end of these DDoS notes, some going offline after refusing to succumb to the extortionists’ threats.